Last Updated on January 28, 2024 by Carrie Stephens

 Here’s a step-by-step approach to treating ringworm in parrots:

-Keep the parrot in its cage while you clean any area where it might have been.
+Keep the parrot in its cage while you clean everywhere it has been.
 Here’s how:

-- Get rid of mold or fungi with white vinegar or a non-toxic disinfectant.
+- Get rid of mold or fungi with white vinegar or a bird-safe disinfectant.

 - If you have other pets, they should be bathed.